samma/strict-llm/examples/systems/README.md

 Available sandboxes:

 - `rts_board`: square RTS-style board with 2-8 player spawns, periodic reinforcements, and auto-rally logic.
 Configure via `BOARD_PLAYER_COUNT` / `BOARD_SPAWN_INTERVAL`.
-Hold the left mouse button to grow a selection circle, release to select nearby units, then right-click to issue move orders (units spread out automatically).
+Drag-select units with the left mouse button (release to confirm) and right-click to issue move orders; formations automatically spread to avoid overlap.
 Units fire laser pistols at the closest enemies and heal when another friendly unit is nearby.

 Nothing inside this directory ships to players; treat it as disposable scaffolding for the LLM collaboration loop.